top of page

 How Therapy Changes Panic: EMDR, Brainspotting, and Somatic Approaches

-Panic attacks that recur, particularly those tied to trauma, learned associations, or a significantly narrowed Window of Tolerance, do not resolve through symptom management alone.
+Panic attacks that recur, particularly those tied to trauma, learned associations, or a significantly narrowed window of tolerance, do not resolve through symptom management alone.
 Managing symptoms during an attack is useful.
-Changing the underlying nervous system patterns that are producing the attacks requires working at the subcortical level where those patterns are stored.
+Changing the patterns producing the attacks means working at the subcortical level where those patterns are stored.
+That is the level effective trauma therapy is built to reach.

 EMDR therapy for panic attacks targets the specific memories, associations, and threat responses fueling the panic.
-As explored in Using EMDR for Panic Attacks and Anxiety: Healing the Hijacked Nervous System, EMDR therapy uses bilateral stimulation to process stored threat responses, reducing their charge and recalibrating the amygdala's sensitivity.
-After EMDR therapy, stimuli that previously triggered panic stop producing the same response, because the underlying file has been processed rather than suppressed.
+As I explore in using EMDR for panic attacks and anxiety, it uses bilateral stimulation to process stored threat responses, reducing their charge and recalibrating the amygdala's sensitivity.
+After EMDR, stimuli that previously triggered panic stop producing the same response, because the underlying file has been processed rather than suppressed.

-Brainspotting therapy accesses the subcortical brain through specific eye positions that correlate with stored activation.
-For panic with unclear origins (where there is no identifiable trigger, or where the trigger is operating below the level of conscious awareness) Brainspotting's ability to locate and process implicit threat responses without requiring narrative is particularly valuable.
+Brainspotting accesses the subcortical brain through specific eye positions that correlate with stored activation.
+For panic with unclear origins, where there is no identifiable trigger, or where the trigger runs below conscious awareness, Brainspotting's ability to locate and process implicit threat responses without requiring narrative is particularly valuable.

-The Comprehensive Resource Model (CRM) is the approach I use when the panic is severe enough that a client's Window of Tolerance is too narrow to safely approach difficult material directly.
-CRM builds internal resources (somatic experiences of safety and steadiness) before any processing begins.
-As explored in Why EMDR Felt Too Overwhelming: How the Comprehensive Resource Model (CRM) Makes Trauma Therapy Safe, this is the right starting point for panic presentations where activation is high and the window is narrow.
-As also covered in Why Your Body Has to Feel Safe Before Trauma Processing Can Work, the resourcing phase is not preliminary to the work.
+The Comprehensive Resource Model (CRM) is the approach I use when the panic is severe enough that a client's window of tolerance is too narrow to safely approach difficult material directly.
+CRM builds internal resources, somatic experiences of safety and steadiness, before any processing begins.
+As I cover in how CRM makes trauma therapy safe, this is the right starting point when activation is high and the window is narrow.
+And as I describe in why your body has to feel safe first, the resourcing phase is not preliminary to the work.
 It is what makes the work safe enough to actually produce change.

-The goal of somatic trauma therapy for panic attacks is not to teach you to manage your symptoms indefinitely.
-It is to change what your nervous system predicts, so that the alarm stops firing at the wrong threshold, and panic attacks become infrequent rather than a recurring feature of your life.
+The goal of somatic trauma therapy for panic is not to teach you to manage symptoms indefinitely.
+It is to change what your nervous system predicts, so the alarm stops firing at the wrong threshold and panic attacks become infrequent rather than a recurring feature of your life.

 Checklist: Recognizing Your Panic Pattern